 On September 22, 2010, Teck signed a joint venture agreement with Suncor Energy Products Inc. ("Suncor Energy") to develop the Wintering Hills wind power project near Drumheller, Alberta.
-Operations commenced in November 2011.
-Suncor Energy holds a 70% interest and will operate the project and Teck holds the remaining 30%.
-Our total investment in the project was approximately \$62 million.
-Our share of power generation in 2012 was 88 GWh.
-Our share of expected power generation in 2013 is 85 to 90 GWh, which is dependent on weather conditions.
+Operations commenced in 2011.
+Suncor Energy holds a 70% interest and operates the project and Teck holds the remaining 30%.
+Our share of power generation in 2013 was 85 GWh.
+Our share of expected power generation in 2014 is also 85 GWh, which is dependent on weather conditions.